camunda/camunda-docs-static/get-started/content/cmmn11/create-case.md

 ## User Assignment

 We want both tasks to be assigned to the user `demo`, so that they later appear in the *My Tasks* section of the Camunda Tasklist.
-To assign the user `demo` to a task click on it and type `demo` into the *Assignee* input field in the properties panel.
+To assign the user `demo` to a task, click on it and type `demo` into the *Assignee* input field in the properties panel.

 {{< img src="../img/cmmn-5.png" >}}